• Skip to primary navigation

 Smoked fish is the result of curing fish with salt or brine and then smoking it in either hot or cold smoke to add flavor and draw out additional moisture.

-You can smoke any type of fish, but fattier fish tend to do better in the smoking process.
+You can smoke any fish, but fattier fish tend to do better in the smoking process.
 The higher fat content helps absorb the smoke flavor and aroma, adding more flavor profiles to the meat.

 For smoking fish, you want to choose a type of fish with over 5 percent fat by body weight.
 Popular choices include salmon, whitefish, sea bass, and tuna.